rreusser/trains-and-trails/src/pages/orinda-to-bay-fair/index.md

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="12.5"></span>
 ![](orinda-to-bay-fair-075.jpg)

 Every time I get to the top of Redwood Peak, I think of the joke where someone drags their partner up a mountain, saying the whole way, "You won't believe the view!
 It's just a little farther, you won't believe the view!"
 Finally, they arrive at the top.
+It's all trees.
 "Can you believe the view?
 All the way up here and there's nothing to see!"

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="14.8"></span>
 ![](orinda-to-bay-fair-080.jpg)

-I took every opportunity in Redwood to take the least direct route.
-This was about the time that I put my headphones away so I could foucsed on my surroundings.
+I seized every opportunity in Redwood to take the least direct route.
+This was about the time that I put my headphones away so I could focus on my surroundings.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="17.2"></span>
 ![](orinda-to-bay-fair-090.jpg)

 At risk of being a luddite, I appreciate that there's no cell service in the valley.
-It's not that I mind cell service, but it does make ethe park feel that much more remote, despite it's proximity to Oakland.
+It's not that I mind cell service, but it does make the park feel that much more remote, despite its proximity to Oakland.

 <span data-behavior="anchor" data-feature-index="1" data-mile-position="17.95" data-split></span>
 ## Anthony Chabot Regional Park